 laughter both from the passengers as well as the onlookers.

 Early morning transfer to the airport to

 connect your flight to Udaipur.

 Welcome to Udaipur, the

-decedents of the sun God.
+famed "City of sunrise".
 A city where the sun truly never set,

 where tradition and a strict code of heroism were happily united